capacity

 Education / FSAPeraton$492.1MObligation on 2015 virtual data center contract

-VAFour Points Technology (AWS)$486.5MIncrement on 2022 enterprise cloud
+VAFour Points Technology (AWS)$486.5MIncrement on SEWP V cloud capacity DO

 USDAAccenture Federal$339.5MObligation on 2017 FedRAMP hosting deal